widged/gb-elm-language/en/type/03-list.md

 ## List

-### Holds values of the same type

-Every element in a list must have the same type.
+A `List` holds a collection of related values separated by commas and enclosed in square brackets.
+All the values in a list must have the same type:

 ```elm
 $ elm repl